samestrin/image-manipulation-api-digital-ocean/README.md

 To install image-manipulation-api-digitalocean, follow these steps:

-Clone the Repository: Begin by cloning the repository containing the image-manipulation-api-digitalocean to your local machine.
+Begin by cloning the repository containing the image-manipulation-api-digitalocean to your local machine.

 ```bash
 git clone https://github.com/samestrin/image-manipulation-api-digitalocean/